Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 Step 4: Anything else?

-Before submitting your application, include any other information that supports your need for the child care subsidy.
+Before submitting your application, include any other information that supports your need for the child care subsidy, such as:

 • Whether you have an employer or are self-employed

-• If you have a medical condition that obstructs your ability to care for your children
+• If you have a medical condition that affects your ability to care for your children

-Parents under 25 years of age may qualify for the Young Parent Program, which provides up to $1,500 per month to help cover child care costs.
-This is in addition to funding you may receive with the Affordable Child Care Benefit.
+If you are a parent under the age of 25, you may qualify for the Young Parent Program, which provides up to $1,500 per month to help cover child care costs.
+This is in addition to any funding you may receive under the Affordable Child Care Benefit.
+If you're eligible under this program, you may also be entitled to a space for your child in a care program at or near your child’s school.

-To qualify for the Young Parent Program, you must apply for the Affordable Child Care Benefit.
-You must also meet these requirements:
+To qualify for the Young Parent Program, you must make an application for the Affordable Child Care Benefit, as well as meet these extra requirements:

 • Be a B.C. resident